Associate Principal - Digital Innovation Lead Practice Services Architecture Auckland

 A Registered Architect with over 10 years’ experience, Tim has combined his architectural training with his passion for new and emerging technologies to become Jasmax’s specialist Digital Innovation Lead.

-Through Tim, Jasmax has committed to developing and implementing the practice’s use of new technologies, including Virtual Reality, Augmented or Mixed Reality and 3D printing.
-Tim’s pioneered their use in Jasmax’s projects and design process, all in pursuit of creating more true-to-life visualisations for our clients and their vested stakeholders.
+Through Tim, Jasmax has committed to developing and implementing the practice’s use of new technologies including Virtual Reality, Augmented or Mixed Reality and 3D printing.
+Tim has pioneered their use in Jasmax’s projects and design process, all in pursuit of creating more true-to-life visualisations for our clients and their vested stakeholders.

-Born and raised on Auckland’s North Shore, Tim spent six years working in Australia,initially designing high-end multi-residences, before joining Hassell; one of the country’s prominent multi-disciplinary design firms.
-It was here Tim first focussed in on the transport infrastructure sector; contributing to projects in both Queensland and New South Wales.
+Born and raised on Auckland’s North Shore, Tim spent six years' working in Australia initially designing high-end multi-residences before joining Hassell, one of the country’s prominent multi-disciplinary design firms.
+It was here Tim first focused in on the transport infrastructure sector, contributing to projects in both Queensland and New South Wales.
 Tim discovered a passion for designing the buildings and systems that characterise heavy rail projects.
 “They’re challenging, complex projects,” he says, “Incredibly rewarding because of the impact they have, they’re city building projects.”

-As Digital Innovation Leader, Tim is now dedicated to revolutionising the experience of architecture from both the client’s and the designer’s perspective – using these new, visual technologies.
-“It’s an incredibly valuable design process tool, both for us and for our clients” he says.
+As Digital Innovation Lead, Tim is now dedicated to revolutionising the experience of architecture from both the clients' and the designers' perspective – using these new, visual technologies.
+“It’s an incredibly valuable design process tool, both for us and for our clients,” he says.